Librarians & Library Technicians: Alternative Careers

 Consider volunteering for your local school district, your municipality or your local recreation/community centre.

 - Recreation/Community Centres: check your local municipality’s website for links to recreation and community centres.
-Examples are:

 Choose the following links for further assistance: